Dunoon Goes POP Drinks Garden

 Plants are ever-present teachers.
 They tell us that the seasons are changing, that the ground is dry, and that the bees and butterflies are active.
 They tell us where they want to grow, and where they don’t.
 They tell us stories about the world around us, but also about the worlds we’ve inhabited over time.
 That is, if we’re prepared to dig deep.

 From plants used to make syrups, teas, wines, liquors and beers, there are over 50 species in this small walled garden, which is tucked behind the POP shop on Hillfoot Street, at the top of Dunoon’s town centre.
+It’s a herb and kitchen garden for those who enjoy a tasty drink.

-A sustainable approach
+A sustainable ethos

 On approach to the POP shop (People Of Place shop), you’ll spot their bright window boxes, which are made out of old window battons and painted yellow.
 They burst out against the black shopfront, rather like the pollen-filled yellow centres of the flowers as they attract a pollinator.
 Wander through a tunnel and gallery space to the right-hand side of the shop, and pass the tin-roofed workshops, you’ll come to this intimate walled garden.